n8agrin/pres-react/PITCHME.md

 ## What is React?

 1. It's a library (not a "framework")
-2. Declarative
-3. Component based
+2. that allows you to create UI Components
+3. in a declarative syntax
+4. ??
-4. Profit 💰🤑💰🤑💰🤑
+5. Profit 💰🤑💰🤑💰🤑!

 ---
 ## Oh no, not another frontend thing!